Jamshid bin Abdullah: Life in exile

-Jamshid fled into exile, firstly to Oman, but was not allowed to settle there permanently.
+Jamshid fled into exile, first to Oman, but was not allowed to settle there permanently.
 He later moved to the United Kingdom, settling in Portsmouth with his wife and children.

 While his children and siblings were allowed to settle in Oman in the 1980s, the Omani government under Sultan Qaboos bin Said continually denied Jamshid's requests to join them, citing security reasons.
 In September 2020, the new government of Sultan Haitham bin Tariq granted him permission to return to his ancestral land as a member of the Al Bu Said royal family, but not as a titular sultan, after Jamshid had lived more than fifty years in the United Kingdom.

 Jamshid died in Muscat on 30 December 2024, at the age of 95.
 He was buried in the Royal Cemetery in Muscat.